Mineral Wealth & Electrification:

 Figure 8: 2022 and 2030 Trade Value of Iron, Copper, Lithium, and the rest combined: Aluminum, Cobalt, Manganese, Nickel, and Graphite (Carbon).
 Sources: (OEC, 2024) and Bloomberg New Energy Finance.

 On one hand, this implies that infrastructure metal extraction provides more “direct” value capture potential to producer countries.
 On the other, these markets are large and mature while critical mineral markets are comparatively nascent and structurally important in emerging high value-add industries.
-The structurally important role of critical minerals in emerging high-value add transition technologies creates space for producer countries to potentially negotiate the onshoring of higher value-add steps of supply chains onshore.
+The structurally important role of critical minerals in emerging high-value add transition technologies creates space for producer countries to potentially negotiate the onshoring of higher value-add steps of supply chains.
 Mineral products accumulate value as they “move up” the value chain, and countries seeking to retain long-term value from mining production in the country must progress past extraction and processing.
 According to estimates by the World Economic Forum and McKinsey, lithium, nickel, and cobalt mining together would represent only 3% of the total estimated sales value along the lithium-ion battery supply chain in 2030.
 Adding refining capacity increases the share to 30%—a significant jump, but noticeably short $220 billion of the total “revenue potential.”

 Figure 9: Estimated relative gross sales value (“revenue potential”) of the lithium ion battery value chain in 2030, according to the WEF and McKinsey.
 “Calculated based on demand from mobility, energy storage and consumer electronics applications as well as battery pack prices for 2030 (not including lead-acid batteries).”
 Graphite, manganese, copper, and other minerals essential to manufacturing are of course missing.
 The estimated sales values are (in USD billions), 8, 74, 25, 137, 47, and 11, respectively.